 After the promising pre-session, I invited other members into the group.
 Early September, eight of us came together as a group for the first time.
 We used my husband’s studio as a meeting place.
 Nothing big, nothing huge.
 Just easy and doable, so that we could start our collaboration.

 I see many people who feel inspired to or have already found a way of doing their life’s work.
 Fabulous!
 However, it can be a lonely exercise.
 It can become hard to wake in the morning and be courageous enough to make the next move.
 There might be other parts in you that are longing to get back to a more secure track.

 When you decide to commit to your life’s work and stick to the plan, it does ask something from you.
 It requires determination, courage and persistence.
 You need to learn how to deal with your own inner resistance that will always come up, whatever you do.

 I initiated Transition Central to support and encourage a small, dedicated and high-trust group of people who want to walk the path together.

 First, trust the process.
 I trust that preparing myself for a meeting by going for a walk in the forest and by reflecting on my ideas with one or two people is enough.
 Instead of planning it all out from A to Z, I just had a few notes.
 I allowed myself to experiment and to respond at the spur of the moment.

-As a result of starting Transition Headquarters, I have learnt that facilitating groups is also an important part of my work.
+As a result of starting Transition Central, I have learnt that facilitating groups is also an important part of my work.
 I love to hold space for a group and to encourage all members to learn what they can learn right there and then.